The man behind the mask

 Life-changing decision #1: Go abroad to study Physics

 Moving abroad to study physics felt like a big decision at the time — and to be fair, it was.
-Between learning how to make tea properly and deciphering quantum mechanics, I somehow found a rythm.
+Between learning how to make tea properly and deciphering quantum mechanics, I somehow found a rhythm.
 By my second year, I was already getting involved in professional research with two of my professors, which probably says more about how obsessed I was than how prepared I felt.

 The best year of my life